awslabs/aws-crt-python/README.md

 ```

 ## Crash Handler

-You can enable the crash handler by setting the environment variable `AWS_CRT_CRASH_HANDLER=1`.
+You can enable the crash handler by setting the environment variable `AWS_CRT_CRASH_HANDLER=1` .
 This will print the callstack to `stderr` in the event of a fatal error.

+## Fork caveat

+CRT is a multi-threading, is not safe to fork on the multi-thread process.
+Fork is NOT supported with CRT resources running.
+Fork and multiprocessing is not recommended to be use with CRT.
+Since CRT uses background threads, it can utilize the resources efficiently with on process.

+But, as the CRT user and you **really** know what you are doing, there are some workarounds for some use case.

+The major issue for fork is the forked process will only have the thread invokes the fork.
+All other threads will be gone from the child process.
+To workaround this:
+1. Release all CRT resources with background threads.
+Everything depends on `io.EventLoopGroup`, and the `io.EventLoopGroup` object itself, will needs to be released before fork
+2. Wait for all threads to join before fork. `common.join_all_native_threads()` is a helper to track all the threads created by CRT will be joined from the main thread.

+Specifically, refer to `test.test_s3.py.S3RequestTest.test_fork_workaround` for an example of the workaround.

+More caveat: MacOS system libraries may start threads.
+You may see random crashes even if all CRT threads joined before fork on Mac.
+Try not using fork on MacOS, it's not a default for python since 3.8, [here](https://docs.python.org/3/library/multiprocessing.html#contexts-and-start-methods).